 A defining characteristic of #Huichol beading is the expert creation of color gradients.
 These color gradients drew me in and left me yearning for More.
 The first time I was treated to viewing an authentic, Huichol mosaic, I was immediately enthralled.
 I couldn't get enough of fine Huichol beadwork.
 It drew me into a world of visceral, visual wonder that connected my experience with the physical world of action, touch, and connection to a secret visual language of poetry, spiritual connection, and heart.
 Huichol artwork takes the eyes of its viewer on a journey, traveling from lightness to darkness and the space in between in one tiny setting.

 As far back I can remember, I loved lining up my crayons and creating a gradual shift in colors.
-Attempting to come as possibly close to mimicking the colors I saw in the natural world With flowers, and sunsets and the creamy transition inside a coral pink shell.
+Attempting to come as possibly close to mimicking the colors I saw in the natural world, folded into the mysteries of flowers, and sunsets and the creamy transitions inside a coral pink shells.

 My fascination with color has changed very little since those early days of waxy creations.
 I still love attempting to duplicate subtle shifts in color, lending a realistic appearance to a subject.

 Through the use of color gradients in beads, I am closer to achieving what I found nearly impossible to create in the 1 and only painting class I took as a college Junior.
 I think it’s the concrete color options in beads that appeal to me.
 Whereas my inexperienced painting technique created muddy layers of paint.
 I attempted in vain to achieve a fiery with paint, failing miserably.